How hard could it be to write a blog post? If a teenager can do it, you can too, right?

-Have you noticed that I have a conclusion at the bottom of each of my blog posts?
-I do this for one specific reason: if you don’t have the time to read my blog post, you can scroll down to the conclusion and get a quick synopsis of it.
+Have you noticed that we have a conclusion at the bottom of each of our blog posts?
+We do this for one specific reason: if you don’t have the time to read our blog post, you can scroll down to the conclusion and get a quick synopsis of it.

-I didn’t always write conclusions or clearly label them.
-What I learned from scroll tests is that by adding a conclusion and clearly labeling it, you can train your readers to scroll further down the page because that one section will explain what your blog post is all about.
+We didn’t always write conclusions or clearly label them.
+What we learned from scroll tests is that by adding a conclusion and clearly labeling it, you can train your readers to scroll further down the page because that one section will explain what your blog post is all about.

-By adding a conclusion section to my posts, I was able to get 10% of you to scroll further down the page.
+By adding a conclusion section to our posts, we were able to get 10% of you to scroll further down the page.
 It has also created a pattern where a good portion of you scroll down to the end of the post first and then scroll back up to the top to begin reading the post.

 Remember in school your professors told you to summarize what you wrote in your conclusion?
 That works great for an essay, but it doesn’t work well in a blog post.

-I take a 3-prong approach to my conclusions:
+We take a three-prong approach to our conclusions:

 - Keep it simple – good conclusions aren’t long: they are short and to the point.